 Associate Editor, 4/15 - 4/16

 I am an associate producer for The Takeaway, WNYC's national news program.
-As part of the core team, I pitch stories, book guests, prep interviews, write web copy, and cut two-ways.
+As part of the core team, I pitch stories, book guests, prep interviews, write web copy, cut two-ways, and create fully mixed pieces.
 I cover all sorts of stories, but particularly love things that are: West Coast-centric, geeky pop culture, or about cool ladies.
 Ideally, all three.
 I work the morning shift, producing the live show at 9am.
+I am also trained to do the technical director position.

 I was a freelance reporter/producer, primarily for radio outlets.
 I spent most of my time as a per diem associate producer for WNYC's national news show The Takeaway.
 There I have produced stories on everything from homelessness in America to Pokemon Go.
 In June, I reported a feature story for the WNYC newsroom about the city's IDNYC program.